File shadowing

 Build projects on top of projects

 Mosaic introduces the concept of shadowing (overriding) files.
-Shadowing is a feature of themes.
+Shadowing is a feature of .

 The shadowing mechanism will only function for files in the src